oa36/dbt-airflow-design/README.md

    - Runs in a Docker container
    - Uses PostgreSQL as its metadata database
    - Handles workflow orchestration and scheduling

-3. **Cosmos**
-   - Integrates dbt projects directly into Airflow DAGs
-   - Provides better visibility and control over dbt transformations
+   - Leverages Cosmos to integrate dbt projects directly into Airflow DAGs, providing better visibility and control over dbt transformations.
-   - Enables task-level monitoring and logging

-4. **dbt Core**
+3. **dbt Core**
    - Handles data transformations
    - Organized in layers: staging, intermediate, and marts
    - Manages data model dependencies